sallyom/origin-allinone-dev/README.md

 ## Ansible playbook for provisioning OpenShift All-In-One Using AWS
 (for testing/development)

+### Differences from master branch:
+* This branch launches with `devenv-centos7_*` AMI
+* This branch syncs local origin to /data/src/github.com/openshift/origin in ec2
+* Does not install charlie rpm, since it's already there.

 This is an example Ansible playbook that:

 1. Launches an EC2 instance, by default with 'centos7' AMI, or you can configure to run with 'rhel7'